 - Low Income: Participants in the Home Energy Score Program may qualify for a free Home Energy Assessment based on income.

-- Other Circumstances: Particular homes may be exempt from the Program under certain circumstances, including foreclosure sales, uninhabitability, condemnation, or undue hardhsip to the seller.
-A complete list of these circumstances may be found in the Administrative Rules.
+- Other Circumstances: Particular homes may be exempt from the Program under certain circumstances, including foreclosure sales, uninhabitability, condemnation, or undue hardship to the seller.
+A complete list of these circumstances may be found in the Administrative Forums.

 Penalties for Non-Compliance